itchampza/functionGetDiscountTier/README.md

 # tdd-ava-starter
-A starter kit for learn TDD with AVA.
+A starter kit for learning TDD with AVA.

 ## Usage
 ```